piggly-dev/php-decimal/README.md

 ```

 For further information see the [API](docs/api.md) reference in the docs directory, for now you may go to [decimal.js API](https://mikemcl.github.io/decimal.js/) since this library is fully compatible with it.

+## Installation

+### Composer

+1. At you console, in your project folder, type `composer require piggly/php-decimal`;
+2. Don't forget to add Composer's autoload file at your code base `require_once('vendor/autoload.php);`.

+### Manual install

+1. Download or clone with repository with `git clone https://github.com/piggly-dev/php-decimal.git`;
+2. After, goes to `cd /path/to/piggly/php-decimal`;
+3. Install all Composer's dependencies with `composer install`;
+4. Add project's autoload file at your code base `require_once('/path/to/piggly/php-decimal/vendor/autoload.php);`.

+## Dependencies

+The library has the following external dependencies:

+* PHP 7.3+.

 ## TODO